12 Jun SUPREME COURT DENIES PRIORITY DATE RETENTION TO AGED-OUT CHILDREN

 Posted at 00:00h

-in Immigration News
+in Immigration Articles

 On Monday, June 9, 2014, the Supreme Court of the United States issued its decision in Scialabba v.
 Cuellar de Osorio, the class action Child Status Protection Act (CSPA) lawsuit.
 The Supreme Court reversed the Court of Appeals for the Ninth Circuit, and found it appropriate instead to defer to the agency interpretation as set forth by the Board of Immigration Appeals (BIA) in 2009 in Matter of Wang.
 In Wang, the BIA found that the CSPA does not protect most children who turn 21 while waiting years for the visa that was sought on behalf of their parents.
 In light of this decision, those children will need to restart the visa process with a new priority date, and cannot retain the priority date from the petition filed for their parents.